Sunak braced for double by-election test in Wellingborough and Kingswood

 A second parliamentary candidate, Graham Jones, was suspended on Tuesday after audio obtained by website Guido Fawkes appeared to show the former Labour MP using abusive language at the same meeting Mr Ali attended.

-Polls open at 7am and close at 10pm on Thursday, with the results expected to be declared in both constituencies some time after 4am.
+Polls close at 10pm on Thursday, with the results expected to be declared in the early hours of Friday.

 Due to new laws brought in by the Government, voters will need to bring photo ID – such as a passport or driving licence – in order to cast their ballots.